All Episodes

 In a very orderly way, bring our troops out.

-Orderly phase withdrawal, pull everybody out and turn to the Iranians who helped us defeat the Taliban.
+Pull everybody out and turn to the Iranians who helped us defeat the Taliban.

-That was Mike Gravel is always good for a laugh.
+He's always good for a laugh.

 Now, Turkey would not let us use their roads to move in, if you recall this.

-Uh I don't know if they've changed their mind.
+I don't know if they've changed their mind.

-Maybe they'd let us use their roads to get out of there, but they may think once we got in there we wouldn't stop.
+Maybe they'd let us use their roads to get out of there, but they may think once we got in there, we wouldn't stop.

 We would stop.

-And so I've these these people are just uh they're they're they're hopeless.
+And these people are just hopeless.

-All right, now back one more sound bite.
+All right, now back one more soundbite.

-Uh Stephanopoulos, this is basically a yes no question.
+Stephanopoulos, this is basically a yes-no question.

 We've seen all this turmoil in the markets over the last couple of weeks caused by the credit crunch and the crisis in the mortgage markets.